Lancaster Township, Wells County, Indiana: Airports and landing strips

 The "K" stands for Kunkel.
 Arden G. Kunkel established the grass strip airport in 1963.
 It was most recently owned and operated by Terry and Annie Hoffmeier.
 Annie is the youngest daughter of the late Arden G. Kunkel.
 It was a private airport and is restricted to hours of operation and plane usage.
-In May of 2013, the airport and runways shut down after 50 years of operation.
+In May 2013, the airport and runways shut down after 50 years of operation.